Milovan1995/task-manager/src/README.txt

-# My Task List App
+My Task List App

 This is a simple task list app built with React.
+One of the starting projects used for representing knowledge of basic React principles.

 ## Installation